Switching From an Interest Only to a Repayment Mortgage

 How a broker can help you switch

-What’s more, they will identify the best lenders according to your personal circumstances, so you won’t end up making multiple applications and harming your credit file.
+What’s more, they will identify the best lenders according to your circumstances, so you won’t make multiple applications and harm your credit file.

 Which lenders allow you to switch?

-Most lenders will allow you to switch your mortgage type provided you match their risk profile and can prove the new rate is affordable.
-The key to making the right decision is assessing all options and calculating the short, medium and long term costs to make a fully informed decision.
+Most lenders will allow you to switch your mortgage type, provided you match their risk profile and prove the new rate is affordable.
+The key to making the right decision is assessing all options and calculating the short-, medium-, and long-term costs to make a fully informed decision.

 Get matched with a handpicked mortgage broker according to your circumstances